 Blaxland, inspired by the need for more grazing land for his flocks and frustrated by the Governor’s refusal to grant him more coastal land, decided to attempt to cross the Blue Mountains.
 Macquarie granted permission for the venture, and Blaxland invited Wentworth and Lawson, a trained surveyor, to join him.

-Macquarie rewarded the three men with grants of land, and then sent the surveyor William Evans to explore beyond the point that Blaxland, Wentworth and Lawson had reached and report on the extent and fertility of the land.
+Macquarie rewarded the three men with grants of land.
+He then sent surveyor George William Evans to explore beyond the point that Blaxland, Wentworth and Lawson had reached and report on the extent and fertility of the land.
 Evans did this, and so became the first European to completely cross the Great Dividing Range.

 Macquarie then set William Cox, a former army officer turned builder, the mammoth task of constructing a road suitable for carriages and stock to traverse.
-Macquarie made the first official visit to the Bathurst Plains in April/May 1815, lavishly praising the achievement of Cox and his convict labourers.
+Macquarie made the first official visit to the Bathurst Plains in April and May 1815, lavishly praising the achievement of Cox and his convict labourers.

-On 4 May 1815, three days before he would hoist the British flag and commence laying out the town of Bathurst, Macquarie first met some of the Indigenous people of the area, the Wiradjuri:
+On 4 May 1815, three days before he would hoist the British flag and commence laying out the town of Bathurst, Macquarie first met some of the First Nations people of the area, the Wiradjuri.

 We found here also three adult Male Natives and four Native Boys of this new discovered Tract of Country, who shewed great surprise, mixed with no small degree of fear at seeing so many strangers, Horses and Carriages – but to which they soon appeared to be reconciled on being kindly spoken to.

 Initial relations were cordial, because the new settlement remained a small government outstation.
 It was not until grants were made to settlers that hostilities broke out.
 In 1820, there were 114 Europeans.
-In only four years, this grew to more than 1200.
-Another drought, the arrival of flocks and the fencing of land disrupted their food supplies to such a degree that the tribes around Bathurst realised that their way of life was fundamentally threatened.
+In only four years, this grew to more than 1,200.
+Another drought, the arrival of flocks of sheep and the fencing of land disrupted their food supplies to such a degree that the First Nations peoples around Bathurst realised that their way of life was fundamentally threatened.